footballhead/sphinx-xref-example/README.md

 Basic example of integrating xref's into your own directives and roles.

 This generates a Sphinx site with more details!
+Alternatively:

+* View on GitHub Pages: https://footballhead.github.io/sphinx-xref-example/
+* View on Read the Docs: https://sphinx-xref-example.readthedocs.io/

 ## Requirements